 When creating Stories, use a product sticker to tag products, just like you would with a shoppable post.
 A product sticker is a prompt that allows the customer to learn about the product and, hopefully, make a purchase.
 You can also use the 'Swipe Up' feature to let customers view your entire Instagram Shop!

-Similar to a shoppable post or story, you can tag products within a Reel to make it easy for customers to shop directly from it.
+Like a shoppable post or story, you can also tag products within a Reel to make it easy for customers to shop directly.
 You can tag up to thirty products in a Reel.

 5. Share user-generated content

-Worktop Express, an online worktop supplier, regularly shares images of how customers are using their products for home design.
+Worktop Express, an online worktop supplier, regularly shares images of how customers use their products for home design.

-A beautiful grid of UGC is also embedded on their homepage to convince visitors to check their customers' creations and learn more about their worktop products.
-Embedding social media feeds and UGC on your website increases time spent on site, helps visitors see your products in real life, and boosts conversions.
+A stunning carousel of UGC is also embedded on their homepage to convince visitors to check their customers' creations and learn more about their worktop products.
+Embedding social media feeds and UGC on your website increases time spent on the site, helps visitors see your products in real life, and boosts conversions.

 6. Display Shoppable UGC Gallery on any website